Debt Management Plans

 - to be able to afford monthly contributions, even after you have paid any secured debts, and tax or rent arrears

 - a relatively good relationship with your creditors.
-If you have regularly failed to make payments in the past, or have other issues between you, they may not agree with your proposal.
+If you have regularly failed to make payments, or have other issues between you, they may not agree with your proposal.

 Ultimately, DMPs work best for those who are struggling, but can still afford to make reasonably sized, but smaller, regular repayments.